henridb/medium-articles/quantum-sat/main.md

 SAT or boolean SATisfiability problems are problems encoded as logic formulas.
 The goal is to find a value for the variables of the formula such that it evaluates to *True*.
-We say that those values *satisfy* the formula, and when such a set exist, the sormula is *satifiable* (it is not always the case!).
+We say that those values *satisfy* the formula, and when such a set exist, the formula is *satifiable* (it is not always the case!).
 Having the ability to solve SAT problems also enable the solving of many other discrete problems.
-When loogking for a reason to wan to solve SAT problems, we can first see that SAT is a very complex problem to solve (called a NP-complete problem) [Coo71], which makes it a great theoretical study subject to analyze fundamental notions concerning quantum advantage (in particular the
+When looking for a reason to want to solve SAT problems, we can first see that SAT is a very complex problem to solve (called a NP-complete problem) [Coo71], which makes it a great theoretical study subject to analyze fundamental notions concerning quantum advantage (in particular the